NeoPower-Digital/tempora/README.md

 This file contains helper functions for interacting with the Oak.js API.

 - `scheduleXcmpTaskThroughProxy()`: Schedules an XCMP task through a proxy using the automationTime module in the provided API.
+- `cancelTaskWithScheduleAs()`: Cancels a task with a schedule as a given account using the automationTime module in the provided API.

 ## [PolkadotJS Helper Functions 🔗️](/src/lib/helpers/polkadotjs.helper.ts)